 If this weren’t enough, the Louisiana wetlands are home to some of the world’s most unique and diverse cultures and communities.
 Few communities have been affected by wetlands loss as directly as Isle de Jean Charles.
 After numerous hurricanes, the Isle is a fragment of what it once was.
 The beautiful willows and live oaks that once lined the Isle's bayou, and were the playground for the children living on the Isle, are a thing of the past.
 Many houses on the Isle have been lost or endured severe damage from seven hurricanes or storms just since 2005.
 Adding insult to injury, the BP Deepwater Horizon Oil Disaster started on April 20, 2010, which continues to have severe impacts on residents' health and livelihoods.
 After the Deepwater Horizon oil rig exploded, the fishermen from the Isle, along with many other fishermen along the Gulf Coast, signed up for the Vessels of Opportunity program to provide income when waters were closed for fishing and to help protect the land and waters that supported their families.
 However, this left the people who participated out in open waters as airplanes flew overhead spraying Corexit dispersant to sink the oil, exposing them to toxic chemicals and leaving them at risk for long-term health effects.

 The waters, and the bountiful resources they historically provided Tribal members, have been forever changed.
 Since the BP Oil Disaster started, the changes in subsistence resources, such as fish with tumors and destroyed oyster beds, has had a drastic effect on Tribal members' income and ability to be self-sufficient.
 Saltwater intrusion and land loss have made the tradition of growing our own produce a thing of the past.
 The cattle that were once plentiful, no longer have adequate grazing grounds.
-The herbs used to treat the sick, are a thing of the past.
+The herbs used to treat the sick, are becoming a thing of the past.
 The result, Tribal members struggle with the increased cost of living from having to shop for the food they once readily harvested.
 Modern diseases linked to nutrition are on the rise and Tribal members now have to turn to western manufactured medicine to cure them.
 If we can be viewed as a disposable people, with our lands left to perish and our way of life with them, who is next?